mvolkmann/blog/src/htmx.md

 Good choices have tooling that supports the following:

-- Fast, automatic hot reloading after source code changes.
+- Fast, automatic server restarts after source code changes.
 - Syntax highlighting in code editors.
-- Good HTML templating support such as JSX, not relying on string concatenation.
+- Good HTML templating support such as JSX, rather than relying on string concatenation.
-- Knowledge of HTML rules in code editors so errors are flagged while writing code.

 Good choices make it easy to do the following: